-We continue to purchase both new in-the-box and special-buy appliances from Whirlpool Corporation (Whirlpool), Maytag Corporation (Maytag), GE Corporation (GE) and Frigidaire.
+We continue to purchase both new in-the-box and special-buy appliances from Whirlpool Corporation (Whirlpool), GE Corporation (GE) and Frigidaire.
 We have no minimum purchase requirements with any of these manufacturers.
-We believe purchases from these four manufacturers will provide an adequate supply of high-quality appliances for our retail outlets; however, there is a risk that one or more of these sources could be curtailed or lost.
+We believe purchases from these three manufacturers will provide an adequate supply of high-quality appliances for our retail outlets; however, there is a risk that one or more of these sources could be curtailed or lost.

-We operated fifteen retail stores at the end of 2006 and thirteen at the end of 2005.
-In September, 2006, we opened a 27,000-square-foot store in the Atlanta, GA, market and in December, 2006, we opened a 46,000 square foot store, also in the Atlanta, GA market.
+We operated fifteen retail stores at the end of 2007 and 2006.
+In October, 2007 we closed our retail outlet in Los Angeles.
+In December of 2007 we opened a 30,000 square foot store in the Columbus, OH market.